 Here, you’ll provide information about where you were born, have lived, and live currently.
 Again, this is for adcoms to get a better sense of your identity.

-Here, you’ll be asked in how many languages you’re proficient.
+Here, you’ll be asked how many languages you’re proficient in.
 Remember to include English, but don’t exaggerate your proficiency in other languages.
 Use the rule of thumb that you should include it if you speak it at the conversational level.
 Colleges ask this to inform them in building both a diverse and multi-talented class.

 Be honest about your citizenship.
 It won’t affect your admission ability, but it will give colleges a sense of how you will pay for school, since foreign students aren’t eligible for federal financial aid.
 Non-U.S. citizens should read Schools that Grant Financial Aid to International Students: A Complete List.